mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 If so, it’s not necessary [for] the rider who controls the horse to understand the four kinds of horses.
 Just let go of any kind of horses, without controlling, without getting the [whip?].

 Of course, you need a whip.
 Remember this.
 We need a whip because, when the [cat](glossary#cat) was born, *[unintelligible]* Because Buddha says, even a cat and dog are Buddha.
 If dogs and cats are Buddha, [the cat] was one with his skin, his muscles and other cats.
+(Note: This paragraph is hard to make out.
+At the moment, I don’t know what it means.)

 The Zen master says that is common consciousness, but whatever you say, it doesn’t hit the mark.
 Anyway you have to understand [yourself] as a human being  – but that human being is really stretched into the past, into the future.
 You have to understand human life for [the] long, long range.